-Programme Office in Bucharest, Romania, that supports countries worldwide through capacity building programmes such as the GLACY project on Global Action on Cybercrime.
+An additional Protocol criminalises racist and xenophobic acts committed through computer systems.
+The treaty is backed up the Cybercrime Convention Committee that monitors its implementation and a Cybercrime Programme Office in Bucharest, Romania, that supports countries worldwide through capacity building programmes such as the GLACY project on Global Action on Cybercrime.

-- The Convention on the Prevention of Terrorism also covers the virtual world, asking states to establish criminal offences for public provocation to commit a terrorist offence, recruitment and training of terrorists.
-An additional protocol contains measures to tackle the so-called "foreign terrorist fighters." - The Council of Europe has adopted the first international treaty on the counterfeiting of medical products and similar crimes involving threats to public health, the MEDICRIME Convention, which aims to stop the sale of counterfeit medicines, both offline and online. - The Pompidou Group, the Council of Europe's group of experts on drugs' policy, are working to curb drug sales and deliveries via encrypted Internet platforms.
+The Convention on the Prevention of Terrorism also covers the virtual world, asking states to establish criminal offences for public provocation to commit a terrorist offence, recruitment and training of terrorists.
+An additional protocol contains measures to tackle the so-called "foreign terrorist fighters."

+The Council of Europe has adopted the first international treaty on the counterfeiting of medical products and similar crimes involving threats to public health, the MEDICRIME Convention, which aims to stop the sale of counterfeit medicines, both offline and online.

+The Pompidou Group, the Council of Europe's group of experts on drugs' policy, are working to curb drug sales and deliveries via encrypted Internet platforms.

-EMPOWERING AND PROTECTING children and young people
+Empowering and protecting children and young people

-- The Internet is a great tool for children and young people to learn, communicate and enjoy their free time.
-To help children understand the Internet and acquire the necessary skills to become digital citizens, the Council of Europe has developed, for example, the online educational game Through the Wild Web Woods, an Internet literacy handbook and a tablet application to empower children, parents and educators in making full and safe use of the potential of ICT and digital media. - The use of the Internet to harm children sexually is a serious concern.
-The Council of Europe Lanzarote Convention criminalises the sexual exploitation and abuse of children, including the use of new technologies to abuse them, for example by adults soliciting children in chat rooms or online game sites for sexual purposes. - The Lanzarote Committee is currently analysing trends in sexual exploitation and abuse of children, in particular those where offenders make use of new technologies, in order to propose guidance to its Parties to fight them more efficiently. - In order to fight the flow of xenophobic and intolerant messages inundating cyberspace, the Council of Europe has launched the No Hate Speech Movement, which aims to help young people and youth organisations recognise and act against such human rights abuses.
+The Internet is a great tool for children and young people to learn, communicate and enjoy their free time.
+To help children understand the Internet and acquire the necessary skills to become digital citizens, the Council of Europe has developed, for example, the online educational game Through the Wild Web Woods, an Internet literacy handbook and a tablet application to empower children, parents and educators in making full and safe use of the potential of ICT and digital media.

+The use of the Internet to harm children sexually is a serious concern.
+The Council of Europe Lanzarote Convention criminalises the sexual exploitation and abuse of children. including the use of new technologies to abuse them, for example by adults soliciting children in chat rooms or online game sites for sexual purposes.

+The Lanzarote Committee is currently analysing trends in sexual exploitation and abuse of children, in particular those where offenders make use of new technologies, in order to propose guidance to its Parties to fight them more efficiently.

+In order to fight the flow of xenophobic intolerant messages inundating cyberspace, the Council of Europe has launched the No Hate Speech Movement. which aims to help young people and youth organisations recognise and act against such human rights abuses.
 A recommendation issued by the Council of Europe's anti-racism body ECRI contains guidelines for states on how to prevent hate speech, including online, support those targeted by it, and deal with its consequences.

-FIGHTING gender stereotypes
+Fighting

-- The Internet plays an essential role in shaping our conception of the world, and gender stereotypes are as present online as they are offline.
-The Council of Europe is committed to promoting gender equality on the Internet and to combating gender stereotypes in the media, and has adopted a number of policy recommendations in this field. - The Istanbul Convention addresses violence against women, including the role of the communication technologies sector and the media in contributing to the prevention of violence and enhancing respect for women and girls.
+The Internet plays an essential role in shaping our conception of the world, and gender stereotypes are as present online as they are offline.
+The Council of Europe is committed to promoting gender equality on the Internet and to combating gender stereotypes in the media, and has adopted a number of policy recommendations in this field.

+The Istanbul Convention addresses violence against women, including the role of the communication technologies sector and the media in contributing to the prevention of violence and enhancing respect for women and girls.

-For further information:
+For further information: www.coe.int/freedomofexpression

-www.coe.int/internet